israkhan-ba/LearnJS/NEW/IN-DEPTH/Object.md

 Don't forget that we need to use **() (Parenthesis)** after a method to call it, like we call a function.

 #### Execution context
+In JavaScript runtime environment every line of JavaScript code is run in an execution context, it's an environment where the JavaScript code executes in.
+The JavaScript runtime environment maintains a stack of these contexts.

+At the top of execution context of this stack is the one that actively running.
+Every JavaScript runtime has a unique object called 'Global object'.